yodrew/darkroomretreat/manuscript/water.md

 &nbsp;

+#### build {#build}

+1. frame
+	1. cut boards
+	2. measure, mark, and drill pilot holes (smaller than screw threads, about same size as screw shaft)
+	3. join legs to front and back
+	4. join platforms to them
+	5. when shortening legs, allow at least 15- between top of bucket and underside of toilet.
+Tub requires more, of course.
+It must pass over bucket.
 2. skirt (attaches inside frame)
-	1. cut a strip of ~0.15- plastic, 2044 x 425 (length of leg + 15)
+	1. cut a strip of ~0.15- plastic, 2044 x 425 (leg + 15-)
 	2. turn assembled toilet frame upside down
 	3. coil plastic inside legs
 	4. tape a short edge down the middle of a leg, upper corner level with end of leg
 	5. fold 15- of lower edge onto underside of platform, taping it there with masking tape
 	6. work your way around
 	7. tape second short edge down same leg as first
-	8. slit edge 15- at inside edges of platforms.
+	8. slit edge 15- between platforms.
 Tape resulting flaps over front and back with plastic packing tape.
 3. Put a pan, tray, or a plastic sheet with towel or paper on top on the floor under the bucket to catch spills.
 4. ventilation
-	- room's return duct attaches at a hole in the skirt for continuous exhaust.
-Result: zero odor, even during use
+	- room's return duct attaches at hole in skirt for continuous exhaust
 	- cut hole for duct:
 		- next to a frame leg.
 Attach a wire or bracket to leg to support duct
 		- 50--100- off floor
-		- 10--30- smaller than return duct to fit over it snugly
+		- 20- smaller than return duct to fit over it snugly

 #### options {#options}